kaihuan-huang/shop-shop-center/README.md

 The user should clone the repository from GitHub and download Node.
 Run `npm install ` to install.
 Run `npm run seed ` to run the database.
-Run `npm start ` to start the Social-Network-API.
+Run `npm run develop ` to start the Social-Network-API.

 ## Usage
 Use inquirer from your command line to answer questions about your project.